A multi-part series on challenges and solutions to better medication adherence

 - If diminished physical skills are impacting adherence, medications can be packaged in different ways, provided in different dosage forms, or caregivers can be trained to administer meds correctly.

 - Forgetfulness can be addressed from both the patient and pharmacy perspective.
-Pharmacies can implement prescription refill apps, text reminders, phone call services, and systematically run prescription refill-due software reports to identify those needing refills.
-Pharmacists can recommend to their patients to use medication schedule charts, alarms, pill organizers, patient medication diaries, and organization techniques to store their current medications for ease of accessibility and use.
+Pharmacies can implement prescription refill apps, text reminders, phone call services, and systematically run prescription refill-due software reports to identify those late for refilling their scripts.
+Pharmacists can also recommend that patients use medication schedule charts, alarms, pill organizers, patient-medication diaries and other organization techniques to store their current medications for ease of accessibility and use.

 Scheduled patient follow-up appointments and medication review

-- Establishing routine, scheduled touchpoints with pharmacists for patients identified as having skill barriers is a method for increasing medication adherence by combating the forgetting curve.
+- Establishing routine, scheduled touchpoints with pharmacists for patients identified as having skill barriers is a method for increasing adherence by combating the forgetting curve.
 Adherence is in jeopardy without reinforcement and practice as exampled by the forgetting curve, illuminating the importance of repeat patient-pharmacist interactions.
-Subsequent visits enable the pharmacist to assess skill improvement, the need for further instruction, and any changes in medication therapy that could impact adherence.
+Subsequent visits enable the pharmacist to assess skill improvement or decline, the need for further instruction, and any changes in medication therapy that could impact adherence.

-- Repeat pharmacist interactions also instill a sense of patient security and confidence, with patients confident that they have a trusted pharmacist to turn to when questions arise, and by seeing measurable improvements in their skills resulting from the repetition and reinforcement that regular touchpoints provide.
-RxLive recommends scheduled patient follow-ups at 6-month intervals.
-For patients with significant skill barriers, timely pharmacist follow-ups help ensure instructions given through the teach-back method are remembered, patient skills are improved, and a relationship of trust between the pharmacist and patient continues to grow.
+- Repeat pharmacist interactions also instill a sense of patient security and confidence, with patients knowing they have a trusted pharmacist to turn to when questions arise, and by seeing measurable improvements in their skills from the repetition and reinforcement that regular touchpoints provide.
+RxLive generally recommends scheduled follow-ups at 6-month intervals.
+For patients with significant skill barriers, timely pharmacist follow-ups help ensure that instructions given through the teach-back method are remembered, patient skills are improved, and a relationship of trust between the pharmacist and patient continues to grow and be reinforced.

-- Ongoing medication review is important as well, since the addition of other regimens can require additional patient skills or put additional stress on existing challenges that the pharmacist can help the patient overcome.
+- Ongoing medication review is also important, since the addition of other regimens can require additional patient skills or put additional stress on existing challenges that the pharmacist can help the patient overcome.

 Collaboration between pharmacists and healthcare providers

-- Including pharmacists on a collaborative team in a primary care setting can help effectively address skills building for medication adherence.
-As we do at RxLive with our care partners, pharmacists and providers can effectively collaborate to assess potential risks of therapy nonadherence, identify and address skill barriers, instruct patients on their medication therapy, and review medication regimens.
+- Including pharmacists on a collaborative team in a primary-care setting can help effectively address skills building for medication adherence.
+As the RxLive team does with our care partners, pharmacists and providers can effectively collaborate to assess potential risks of therapy nonadherence, identify and address skill barriers, instruct patients on their medication therapy, and review medication regimens.